-The way we should deal with our feelings is whenever something happens in our lives that is painful or bothersome, we need to stop and acknowledge it.
-The purpose is to deal with our feelings so we can let them go.
-Sometimes, we turn to a close friend or a family member to talk about what’s happened, sometimes we reflect about it on our own or journal.
-It’s important to understand that whatever has happened needn’t be as tragic as someone dying in a boating accident, like what happened in the movie.
-It can be anything that happens in the day-to-day.
+The way we should deal with our feelings is, whenever something happens in our lives that is painful or bothersome, we need to stop and acknowledge it.
+The purpose is to deal with our feelings, to process them, so we can let them go.
+Sometimes we turn to a close friend or a family member to talk about what’s happened.
+Sometimes we reflect about it on our own or we may journal.
+It’s important to understand that whatever has happened needn’t be as tragic as someone dying in a boating accident, as what’s happened in the movie.
+What’s happened can be anything that happens in the day-to-day.
 For example, it can be an incident at work or an interaction with a loved one.
 Dealing with our feelings means to understand what we’re feeling and why we feel the way that we do.
-That’s how to let them go.
+That’s how we let them go.

 So the sequence for how we should deal with our feelings is this: something happened, it’s bothering you, and you work on letting it go.

-Conversely, when something happens, it’s bothering us and we don’t deal with our feelings, when we don’t stop and acknowledge that something’s wrong, we push down our feelings — ignoring them, pretending they aren’t there, real or bothersome.
-Instead of letting them go, we bury the pain.
+Conversely, when something happens, it’s bothering you and you don’t deal with your feelings — when you don’t stop and acknowledge that something’s wrong — it’s common to push down your feelings, ignoring them and pretending they aren’t there, real or bothersome.
+Instead of letting them go, instead you may bury the pain.

-The problem is, the pain is still there — buried, yet living somewhere in our psyche, subconscious, unconscious.
+The problem is, the pain is still there — buried, yet living somewhere in your psyche, subconscious, or unconscious.
 But the pain doesn’t just sit there.
 It will surface from time to time when something else happens — we call it a trigger.
-Because the pain is buried and we don’t know what’s really bothering us, this time, we can’t let it go.
-It hangs around and makes us miserable.
+Because the pain is buried and you don’t know what’s really bothering you, this time, you can’t let it go.
+It hangs around and makes you miserable.
 This sequence is: something happened, it’s bothering you, and you can’t let it go.